 12. “Should this be split?” review

 Below is a PR diff with N files changed.
 Decide whether it should be split into smaller PRs.
-Output: (1) verdict (ship / split into 2 / split into 3+), (2) the split lines I should cut along, (3) any change that should be its own commit even within one PR.
+Output: (1) verdict (ship / split into 2 / split into 3+), (2) the lines I should cut the split along, (3) any change that should be its own commit even within one PR.

 {paste}